 You’ll often find these organized by day on our Kidding Around Greenville calendar, so don’t forget to check that when you are looking for something fun and educational to do.

 My kids and I love going to storytime.
-Ever since my days as a new mom, I found it was a great way to get out of the house, meet other moms, exposes kids to literature, and support local businesses.
+Ever since my days as a new mom, I found it was a great way to get out of the house, meet other moms, expose kids to literature, and support local businesses.
 Now that my kids are a little older, we love attending them at our favorite spots.
 Story Times are happening all over Greenville.

 Free Storytime Events in Greenville